cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-investigation-taxa-analysis-with-microbiomestat.md

 We can use `generate_taxa_barplot_single` function to generate starked bar plots of taxa.
 The function has an important parameter `feature.number`. &#x20;

-* `feature.number`: This parameter determines the maximum number of taxa (or features) that will be visualized directly in the barplot.
+* `feature.number`: This parameter determines the maximum number of taxa/features that will be visualized directly in the barplot.
 For datasets with numerous features, it's practical to limit to the most abundant or significant taxa, ensuring that the visualization remains informative and isn't cluttered.
 When the number of taxa surpasses the value defined in `feature.number`, the function aggregates low-abundance taxa into a collective category labeled "other".
 This means, for instance, if there are over 20 features in the dataset but `feature.number` is set to 20, the least abundant features that exceed this count will be collectively presented as "other" in the visualization.
 This approach ensures that the chart remains legible, highlighting the most dominant features, while still accounting for the contributions of less abundant taxa.

 With this insight, let's now examine the function and the resultant visuals: